kwinter745321/PicoLVGL/Videos/video29/README.md

 # Topic
 This is video 29.
 The eighth video on MicroPython LVGL.
 This video describes the LVGL Encoder operating logic, researches rotary encoders, discusses wiring a rotary encoder to the Pico and reviews several code examples.

 The hardware is a 2.4 inch Ili9341 LCD Display with integrated Touch and a KY-040 Rotary Encoder.
 The display board is wired to the Raspberry Pi Pico USB board and tested.
 So the platform was switched to a standard Pico (RP2040).
 This is to try out an update to LVGL 9.3 (MicroPython is version 1.20 )  The code will work as is on LVGL 9.1.

+Note: the Pico2, at the moment, has an issue with the LVGL Encoder (INDEV) setup and hangs.
+The Pico2 does work with the Rotary Encoder driver, so you can directly manage the device.

 If you update to the latest firmware, please backup any Pico files.
 I noticed that my RP2040 Pico-W did not keep the files.
 Whereas RP2040 happily kept everything.

 All three platforms contain the MicroPython language and the LVGL 9.3 API Library and are available at the GitHub site.